How to Resize Valkey Database Clusters

 Resize a Database Cluster Using the Control Panel

-To resize a Valkey database cluster, click the name of the cluster in the control panel to go to its Overview page, then click the Settings tab.
+To resize a Valkey database cluster, go to the Databases page, and select the cluster you want to resize.
+On the cluster’s Overview page, click the Settings tab.

-In the Cluster configuration section, click the Edit button.
-Select a Droplet plan and optionally add standbynodes.
+In the Cluster configuration section, click the Edit button, and then select a Droplet plan.
+You can optionally add standby nodes, if needed.

-Once you have selected your new configuration, click Save to provision the new configuration.
+Once you have selected your new configuration click Save to apply your changes.
 The provisioning takes several minutes but the total time depends on the size of the cluster.

 Your cluster’s state changes from Active to Resizing until the process is done.
-You can expect no downtime and do not need to take action.
+You can expect no downtime, and you don’t need to take any action.